tristin/akka-sdk/samples/ask-akka-agent/src/main/resources/flat-doc/http-endpoints.md

 2. Use it to create a client for the service `customer-registry`
 3. Issue an HTTP POST request to the service
 4. The result of a request is either `CompletionStage<T>` with the result
-5. Once the response arrives, turn it into our own response.
+5. If the call was successful, respond with our own response.

 **💡 TIP**\
 If you’re looking to test this locally, you will likely need to run the 2 services with different ports.
 For more details, consult [Running multiple services](running-locally.adoc#_running_multiple_services_locally).